BogdanM1/PAK-KTM/README.md

 <h1 align="center"> PAK-KTM</h1>

 <p align="justify">
- PAK-KTM (Program for Structural Analysis - <strong>Kojic Transport Model</strong>) is high-performance software for finite element analysis (FEA), developed at the University of Kragujevac and the Research and Development Center for Bioengineering, BioIRC.
+ PAK-KTM (Program for Structural Analysis - <strong>Kojic Transport Model</strong>) is a high-performance software for finite element analysis (FEA) of gradient-driven smeared physical fields, developed at the University of Kragujevac and the Research and Development Center for Bioengineering, BioIRC.
+The Kojic Transport Model is based on the composite smeared finite element (CSFE) and is used for modelling complex multiscale transport problems in the biological composite media.
-The program is written in FORTRAN 77/90/95 and is capable of solving diffusion and convection fields, enabling the modeling of mass transport of ions or molecules.
+The program is written in FORTRAN 77/90/95 and is capable of solving diffusion and convection fields, enabling the modelling of the mass transport of ions or molecules.
+Within CSFE, the detailed biochemical properties are included for the tissues as composite continuum media, as well as 1D structures and biological barriers at vessel walls and cell membranes.
-The fundamental laws utilized include Fick's law of diffusion, from which the mass balance equation is derived and translated into a form applicable in the finite element method.
+The fundamental laws utilized include Fick's law of diffusion, from which the mass balance equation is derived and translated into a form applicable to the finite element method.
 The model incorporates the assumption that the transport of molecules can be described by a nonlinear, non-stationary diffusion process.

+The methodology regarding the KTM model is summarized in the book:
+- M. Kojic, M. Milosevic, A. Ziemys, “Computational Models in Biomedical Engineering - Finite Element Models Based on Smeared Physical Fields: Theory, Solutions, and Software", Elsevier, 2022. [http://dx.doi.org/10.1016/j.cma.2015.06.002]
 </p>

 <p align="justify">